Board & Governance

 Board Director and Clinical Advisory Committee Chair

-Nicole Sadler AM CSC is the Head of Policy and Practice, Phoenix Australia – Centre for Posttraumatic Mental Health, and an Enterprise Fellow in the Department of Psychiatry, University of Melbourne.
-She is a Clinical Psychologist who specialises in evidence-based systems and services to support individuals working in high risk organisations, including military, police and emergency services.
-Prior to joining Phoenix Australia in 2017, she served in the full-time Army for 23 years and completed her career in the senior Army psychology position at the rank of Colonel.
-Nicole continues to serve in the Army Reserves.
+Nicole is the Head of Policy and Practice, Phoenix Australia and an Enterprise Fellow in the Department of Psychiatry, University of Melbourne.
+She is a Clinical Psychologist who specialises in evidence-based systems and services to support individuals working in high-risk organisations, including military, police and emergency services.

 Hamish Thomson